AlessandroBonomo28/Openbrainrot/README.md

 Check out the **instructions for running locally** [here](Local.md).

 ## FAQ 🤔
+### do I need Assembly AI api key?

+no, if not set, subtitles are generated locally

 ### How do I replace the default background clips?